kevinpalm/red_hat_customers/report.md

 interpretation of the competition goals/context.

-Red Hat is a software company which specializes in open-source, linux-based enterprise database solutions.
+Red Hat is a software company which specializes in open-source, linux-based enterprise solutions.
 They're interested in improving their models which classify potential clients as future clients, which is understandable because once that a company knows who their serious prospects are they can devote extra resources to winning